 Recognizing Signs of Intoxication/Overdose

 If you drink or have friends who drink, it’s important to know the signs and symptoms of alcohol poisoning; it’s not necessary for all of these symptoms to be present before you seek help.
 Those signs followed by an asterisk may also indicate opiate or sedative/hypnotic drug overdose.
 Vomiting, Confusion, stupor*, Seizures, Slow breathing (fewer than eight breaths a minute), *Irregular breathing* Blue-tinged skin or pale skin low body temperature (feels cold and clammy to touch)* Unconsciousness (“passing out”),* Signs of an amphetamine overdose may include: Rapid heartbeat, increased temperature/sweating, Behavior changes indicated by increased anxiety, delirium, or psychosis.

 A person who is unconscious or can’t be roused is at risk of dying.

 If the person is unconscious, breathing fewer than eight times a minute, or has repeated and uncontrolled vomiting, call 911.
-Even when someone is unconscious or has stopped drinking, alcohol continues to be released into the bloodstream and the level of alcohol in the body continues to rise.
+Remember that even when someone is unconscious or has stopped drinking, alcohol continues to be released into the bloodstream and the level of alcohol in the body continues to rise.
 Never assume that a person will “sleep off” alcohol poisoning.
 Don’t leave an unconscious person alone.
 While waiting for help, turn the person on their side; don’t try to make the person vomit.
 People who have alcohol poisoning have an impaired gag reflex and may choke on their own vomit or accidentally inhale (aspirate) vomit into their lungs, which could cause a fatal lung injury.
 Your assistance and support in helping the College keep you and your fellow students safe is most appreciated.